exzork/auto-reroller/README.md

 - Faster screen capture
 - More reliable for overnight automation
 - Automatic fallback to screencap if minicap fails
+- **Real-time streaming at 30fps with OpenCV display**
+- **Multiple device support with different ports**

 **Minicap Setup:**
 - Minicap files are automatically pushed to devices
 - Automatic device detection and configuration
 - Graceful fallback to screencap if minicap setup fails

+**Streaming Features:**
+- Real-time 30fps streaming for all connected devices
+- OpenCV display windows for each device
+- Different ports for each device (1313, 1314, 1315, etc.)
+- Press ESC in any window to stop streaming
+- Headless mode available for automation integration

 ### Basic Usage